NishantTeria/jRIApp/README.md

 so i chose to create it myself.
 And one more thing, i liked silverlight, with its superb databinding capabilities, so i mimicked them as much as i could in the framework.
 </b>

-You are welcome to use it in your applications.

 --
 Maxim V. Tsapov<br/>